-Instagram’s CEO explains why you’re not getting an iPad app any time soon
+Instagram’s CEO explains why you’re not getting an iPad app anytime soon

-Despite turning ten later this year, Instagram still does not have an iPad app.
+Despite turning 10 later this year, Instagram still does not have an iPad app.
 It’s something that hasn’t sat well with users of the service for a long time.
 An iPad app, IG users have long argued, is a natural for the service, and would allow users to browse images on the table’s big beautiful display.

 That’s not to mention that professional photographers and graphic designers that use the iPad as a work tool would love to be able to take and upload photos they shoot on their iPad right from a dedicated IG iPad app.
 So why hasn’t there been an iPad app as of yet—and is one ever coming?